barmgeat/Generators/readme.md

 ### Mongo DB Models :
 Generate MongoDB Models:
-//TODO add description.
+//TODO add description. next Time you creating the APP. <br>
 you can check files to see more details.

 ---

 ### Generate Node App :
-//TODO add Description next time creating the App. you can check files to see more details.
+//TODO add Description next time creating the App. <br>
+you can check files to see more details.

 ---